Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 ## Enabling Logging and Metrics
 Duration: 2

 In order to get logs and metrics, levels need to be modified.
-This can easily be done in sql.
+This can easily be done in SQL.

 Change the third notebook cell to SQL and paste this section into the body.